aicip/GCNMF-s2k/README.md

 * For prediction: `training=0`.

-* See the guide in the begining of the demo code to see how you can apply different methods such as Non-negative Sparse coding and Elastic Net.
+* Please see the guide in the beginning of the demo code to see how you can apply different methods such as Non-negative Sparse coding and Elastic Net.

 ###Results###
-You should see the following results (and a lot more!) after running the demo in the training mode.
+You should see the following results (and a lot more!) after running the demo.

-Ground truth and estimated appliances’ signals using the S2K-NMF method for one random testing day (1440 minutes).
+* Ground truth and estimated appliances’ signals using the S2K-NMF method for one random testing day (1440 minutes).

 ![f1](alldev2.png)

-The pie plots show that S2K-NMF achieves the best result for estimating the energy usage contribution of each device:
+* The pie plots show that S2K-NMF achieves the best result for estimating the energy usage contribution of each device:

 ![f2](pie2.png)

-Ground truth (top figure) and estimated aggregated signal (middle figure) and absolute difference between them (bottom figure) for the residential home in one random testing day (1440 minutes) using the S2K-NMF algorithm.
+* Ground truth (top figure) and estimated aggregated signal (middle figure) and absolute difference between them (bottom figure) for the residential home in one random testing day (1440 minutes) using the S2K-NMF algorithm.